Global martingale and pathwise solutions and infinite regularity of invariant measures for a stochastic modified Swift-Hohenberg equation: Introduction

 To show the local existence of martingale and pathwise solutions in $H^{2m}$ (the Sobolev space with periodic boundary given in Subsection \ref{subs2.1}) for each $m\geqslant1$, we adopt the classical Galerkin method and Yamada-Wannabe theorem (see \cite{DGHT11,DZ20,GHV14}) for stochastic partial differential equations.
 We actually conclude that the martingale solution (see Theorem \ref{th4.2}) or pathwise solution (see Theorem \ref{th5.3}) $u(t)$ satisfies

-for some stopping time $\tau\geqslant 0$ or $\tau>0$.
+for some stopping time $\tau\geqslant 0$ or $\tau>0$, where $\W$ is a probability space that is described in Subsection 2.2.
 Here it is only required that $\phi$ is locally bounded (for martingale case) or locally Lipschitz (for pathwise case).
 As to the uniqueness of solutions, the usage of Skorohod embedding theorem can not ensure the local uniqueness in the argument for existence of martingale solutions, albeit with Lipschitz condition of $\phi$, which, however, is sufficient to imply the local uniqueness in the pathwise case, as the stochastic basis is chosen fixed in advance.
 The uniqueness enables us to extend every local pathwise solution to a maximal one.
 In particular, the maximal pathwise solution undergoes a blowup at the maximal living time.

 For the global existence of martingale solutions, Dhariwal et al. in \cite{DJZ19} considered a stochastic population cross-diffusion system and gave the existence of global martingale solutions, in the vension that the solution depends on the time interval $[0,T]$, where $T$ can be chosen arbitrarily.
 In this paper, we consider a new version that the global martingale is defined on the entire positive axis.
 In order to obtain the existence of such global martingale solutions, we need to assume $|b|<4$ to constrain the modified term and $\phi$ to be globally Lipschitz.
 Although infeasible to ensure uniqueness for martingale solutions, the Lipschitz condition makes the solutions coincide locally for the same finite-dimensional approximating equation \eqref{3.2} with the same initial datum but different cut-off functions.
 Based on this coincidence, we can then make good use of the diagonal method to pick a subsequence of the approximating solutions, which converges all over $t\in[0,\8)$.
 Thus, we successfully obtain a global martingale solution on $[0,+\8)$ for \eqref{1.1} -- \eqref{1.3}.
 This process can be well applied to many other stochastic partial differential equations to construct a global martingale solution.